Skip to main content

 Under systemd, the journald is the standard facility for managing logs for all Linux daemon processes uniformly.
 A "structured, indexed centralized journal" is supposed to be better than the old fashioned way of text-based log files.

-Access the Aerospike log with the journalctl command.
+Access Aerospike log with journalctl

 journalctl -u aerospike -a -o cat -f